 - how long this money has been invested

 - the level of charges

 - and investment returns over this period.

 Money purchase schemes cover a wide range of different pension plans.
 Some are provided by employers—employer-sponsored schemes—and others are personal, or individual, schemes.

 The ability for you to shop around and buy an annuity from any annuity provider, not just the company that provides your pension.
 This option enables you to search for the best annuity rate for you.

 You can normally take up to 25% of your pension fund as a lump sum, which is currently tax-free.
 This is now known as a Pension Commencement Lump Sum, but may also be referred to as a tax-free lump sum or tax-free cash.

 Proportion is only relevant if you choose to receive your annuity income payments in arrears.
 If you choose with proportion, a final proportionate payment will be made to cover the period between your last payment and the date of your death.
 If you choose without proportion, your final annuity income payment will be the last normal payment before you die.

 The Equity Release Council is the industry body for the equity release sector.
-Each member of the Council that provides equity release products is signed up to the Equity Release Council’s Code of Conduct which puts in place a number of safeguards and guarantees for consumers.
+Each member of the Council that provides equity release products is signed up to the Equity Release Council’s Statement of Principles which puts in place a number of safeguards and guarantees for consumers.
 Prior to May 2012 this organisation was known as Safe Home Income Plans (SHIP).

 Sometimes known as annuity protection or capital protection, value protection is an option that returns a lump sum (minus total gross payments made and tax), if the annuitant dies without having received the full value of their pension fund, giving the ability to protect up to 100% of the original pension fund.